-- 1. Can you draw map as per these instructions?
-Assume all roads to be straight. - 2.
-Make a group of 4-5 of your friends.
+1. Can you draw map as per these instructions?
+Assume all roads to be straight.

+2. Make a group of 4-5 of your friends.
 Compare the maps you have drawn.
-Discuss with each other and draw a common map on which everyone agrees. - 3.
-Which of the following statements are true? - a) The school and grocery shop are on same side of Ambedkar road.
+Discuss with each other and draw a common map on which everyone agrees.

+- 3. Which of the following statements are true? - a) The school and grocery shop are on same side of Ambedkar road.

-b) The school and grocery shop are on same side of Gandhi road.
+True / False / Can't be said b) The school and grocery shop are on same side of Gandhi road.